brettmillerb/brettmillerb.github.io/_posts/2018-08-25-Converting-Images-To-TimeLapse-Video.md

 ---
-title: PSDay 2018
-summary: One Day Powershell Conference in London
+title: Converting Images to Video & GIF with FFMPEG
+summary: Create a timelapse video or gif from still images utilising ffmpeg

 excerpt_separator: <!--more-->

 tags:
     - Powershell
-	- PSDay
-	- Conference
+    - Timelapse
-	- London
+    - ffmpeg
 ---

 At my previous place of work I was asked to look into the feasability of adding a timelapse options to our service catalogue so that we could consolidate 3rd party usage and save money.